Melinysh/melinysh.github.io/_posts/2016-02-18-what-makes-a-vimrc.md

 Once you learn the features and commands of Vim and other plugins, see which ones you use the most and remap them to quicker commands.
 In the long run, it will save you plenty of time.

 ## Plugins
 Plugins are programs that integrate and interface with Vim.
 To be able to use plugins, you need a plugin manager.
 I use and recommend [Vundle](https://github.com/VundleVim/Vundle.vim).
 Other options are [Pathogen](https://github.com/tpope/vim-pathogen) and [NeoBundle](https://github.com/Shougo/neobundle.vim).
-This post assumes Vundle as the plugin manager and will use commands specific to Vundle.
+This post will use Vundle as the plugin manager and will use commands specific to Vundle.
 For any of the following plugins, you can read about their usage and settings by typing `:help [Plugin Name]` in Vim after being installed.

 {% highlight viml %}
 " set the runtime path to include Vundle and initialize